brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - Run your Minecraft servers on Clear Linux!
 It's by far the most optimized linux distribution out-of-the-box, and it has some other nice features (like a stateless config system).
 It also runs clients on AMD/Intel GPUs quite well: https://docs.01.org/clearlinux/latest/tutorials/multi-boot/dual-boot-win.html

 - Oracle Linux is also a good choice for servers, since its reasonably well optimized out-of-the-box and has Graalvm EE available via the package manager.
-For clients, Arch-based distros like CachyOS or EndeavorOS are excellent.
+For clients, Arch-based distros like CachyOS or EndeavorOS are excellent, as they have wide support for most hardware.

 - Make sure the Minecraft client is using your discrete GPU!
 Check the F3 tab, and force Minecraft to use it in the "**Windows Graphics Settings**", *not* the AMD/Nvidia control panel (as they don't seem to work anymore).